Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/1 - Tables and Persistence/2 - App Anatomy and Life Cycle/README.md

 ##### AppLifeCycle-Marcocrasi

+Summary

 https://github.com/Marcoc-rasi/DEVELOPMENT-WITH-SWIF-DATA-COLLECTIONS/assets/51039101/53214bb5-19b9-468a-a4c7-255d8bb4959d

-The provided code relates to the management of the lifecycle of an iOS application.
+The code relates to the management of the lifecycle of an iOS application.
 It consists of two main parts: the `SceneDelegate` and the `AppDelegate`.
 Both are crucial for controlling events and specific actions during the application's lifecycle.

 The `SceneDelegate` is responsible for handling scenes in the application, including events like connecting a scene, disconnection, state changes between active and inactive, and transitions between foreground and background.
 Here are the key functions of the `SceneDelegate`: